White-tailed swallow

 The white-tailed swallow (Hirundo megaensis) is a small swallow belonging to the family Hirundinidae and is endemic to Oromia, Ethiopia.
-It is commonly referred to as "Benson's swallow" after the ornithologist Constatine Walter Benson, who named the species.
+It is commonly referred to as "Benson's swallow" after the ornithologist Constantine Walter Benson, who described the species.
 This small bird is classified as a vulnerable species by the International Union for Conservation of Nature (IUCN), as there is a progressive declination of the species which now consists of less than 10,000 adult individuals worldwide.
 It has a surprisingly small range for a swallow, as it is wholly dependent on a cooler "bubble" surrounding its small range, likely for proper breeding success.
 It is one of the most threatened bird species by climate change and a massive range reduction is projected in the future.

 Description

-The white-tailed swallow is a small bird that measures about 13cm in length.
+The white-tailed swallow is a small bird that measures about 13 cm in length.
 It is named for its distinct white underbelly which runs from the throat to the tail.
 The top of the bird's body, including its head, wings, and back, is mostly blue.
 The tail is slightly forked.
 It consists of short, white feathers and long, darker feathers on the edges, called rectrices, that are used for greater balance and steering while in flight.
 The white-tailed swallow is a sexually dimorphic bird; coloration and tail length differ between male and female.
 Male white-tailed swallows have brighter blue and white plumage than females.
 Females are often described as having duller coats with less vibrant coloration.
 Females tend to have more blue-grey plumage while males have blue-black.
 Both adult male and female birds have "glossy" coats, although the brightness varies.
 The overall size of the bird depends on its sex.
 Female white-tailed swallows are slightly smaller with shorter tails than the male.

 The young white-tailed swallow has more brown plumage than the adult.
 It has a dull coat and is not as glossy as the adult white-tailed swallow.
 In addition to being relatively smaller than the adult white-tailed swallow, it is similar in appearance to the adult female white-tailed swallow in terms of size, tail length, and coloration.

 Habitat and distribution

 Habitat

-The natural habitat of the white-tailed swallow is subtropical or tropical high-altitude shrubland.
-It is endemic to southern Ethiopia and particularly restricted to the Yabelo–Mega region of Oromia.
-It is found between altitudes of 4,000-4,500ft; however, it is not prevalent in altitudes lower than 4000ft.
+The natural habitat of the white-tailed swallow is subtropical or tropical high-altitude shrubland It is endemic to southern Ethiopia and particularly restricted to the Yabelo–Mega region of Oromia.
+It is found between altitudes of 4000-4500 ft; however, it is not prevalent in altitudes lower than 4000 ft.
 The white-tailed swallow is most commonly found in both savanna and grassland pastures of high elevation.
-The white-tailed swallow often settles nearby human civilization.
+The white-tailed swallow often settles near to human civilization.